Become an Expert in Aquafitness

 Each lesson culminates in an assignment which is submitted to the school, marked by the school's tutors and returned to you with any relevant suggestions, comments, and if necessary, extra reading.

-WARM UP STAGE
+ALWAYS WARM UP FIRST

 A person is more susceptible to the following injuries if they exercise without warming up first: